Home / Compare Electricity & Ga… / What is LPG?

 As most home gas bottles exceed this weight, you’ll need to organise LPG delivery through an authorised supplier.

 Generally, it’s not safe to use an LPG cylinder that’s rusted or damaged in any way.
-If damage or rusting occurs, discontinue use until professionals can inspect it at a gas cylinder test station.4 If you’re unsure if your LPG cylinder is damaged or need advice, contact your gas retailer for assistance or a replacement gas bottle.
+If the LPG cylinder has damage, rust or has been affected by heat, you should discontinue use until professionals can inspect it at a gas cylinder test station.5 If you’re unsure if your LPG cylinder is damaged or need advice, contact your gas retailer for assistance or a replacement gas bottle.

 If one of your LPG cylinders is empty, switching to the full one is a straightforward process.
 Your cylinders will either be equipped with a manual or automatic changeover system.
 With automatic systems, your gas supply will, as their name suggests, automatically switch from the empty cylinder to the full one.